octopus-network/octopus-docs/src/guides/appchain-register.md

 ## Appchain Register

-### Appchain check items
+### Checklist before registration

-This section aims to list the items that the appchain team needs to check before appchain registration to ensure a smooth launch.
+This section aims to list the items that the Appchain team needs to check before Appchain registration to ensure a smooth launch.

-+ The appchain is using the latest version of the barnacle/barnacle-evm template
++ The Appchain is using the latest version of the barnacle/barnacle-evm template.
-+ The version of Substrate used in Cargo.toml of appchain should be consistent with the template.
++ The version of Substrate used in Cargo.toml of Appchain should be consistent with the template.
-+ The runtime code should be consistent with the definition of the integrated Pallets in the template construct_runtime!
++ The below pallets defined in the `construct_runtime!` part in the Appchain runtime code (runtime/src/lib.rs) should be consistent with the template.

 ```rust
 construct_runtime!(